 The manager maintains the information of the smart home network, such as the network topology, routing information, or allowed bandwidth of each out bound connection.
 More importantly, it supports a function to handle suspicious behavior, or the suspicious behavior handling function (SBHF).
-It maintains a suspicious behavior handling table (SBHT), in which for each suspicious behavior it points to a specific routine for handling that suspicious behavior, as shown in Figure 3.
+It maintains a suspicious behavior handling table (SBHT), in which for each suspicious behavior it points to a specific routine for handling that suspicious behavior.

 The policy checker maintains routines for handling suspicious behavior.
 Such routines are usually heavyweight and should only be running in vigilant mode when invoked on demand.
-6

 The watchdog is a lightweight running process that monitors the smart home for suspicious behavior.
 Multiple watchdogs can also be running at multiple devices.
 Whenever a watchdog detects a suspicious behavior, it invokes the function above to process the suspicious behavior.
 As soon as the function begins its execution, the system will enter vigilant mode.
-Depending on the security application, a watchdog may perform signature-based detection, behavior-based detection, or a combination of both.
-In fact, some security applications may not require the watchdog to run on devices in the network.
-In these cases, off-theshelf intrusion detection systems (IDSes) can be utilized as the basis for the watchdog that is installed on the border router.